 The rules surrounding Google intrusive interstitials apply to pages users click when coming from organic or paid Search results.
 Audit your site to ensure your mobile site visitors coming from Search are seeing only minimal interstitials.
 For all other traffic sources, it’s best to abide by Google’s general rules on mobile friendliness and page experience.

-Now that you know all about how intrusive interstitials work and guidelines on Google intrusive interstitials, make sure you improve your interstitials before the Page Experience update in mid-June 2021.
+Now that you know all about how intrusive interstitials work and guidelines on Google intrusive interstitials, make sure you improve your interstitials for the Page Experience update, which began rolling out on 15 June 2021.

 Our technical SEO agency spent the last four months improving our Page Experience ranking signals.
 Call our technical SEO agency at 866.908.4748 or fill out our contact form to find out how to improve your intrusive interstitials with customized technical SEO services.